 Templates are a plug-and-play solution though, so be warned, although they are an easy no-code option, they limit customisation.

-These templates can be enough for some beginners or start-ups as they provide valuable insights into the direction to take your website.
+These templates can be enough for some beginners or start-ups looking to take an MVP approach as they provide valuable insights into the direction to take your website.
 Still, any professional company that intends to rank high on Google or keep visitors on their site for longer will need something custom-made.

 Ask yourself if you want to spend hours slaving away at making your own presentable website.
 The chances are your answer will be no!
 The solution?
 Hire a freelancer or an agency.
 If you outsource the job, you will save a lot of time and stress, making it a very worthwhile investment.